Is CBD Okay to Give Pets?

-Another indicates that CBD restores liver function, normalizes 5-HT levels and improves brain pathology in accordance with normalization of brain function, in dealing with hepatic encephalopathy, a syndrome observed in patients with end-stage liver disease.
+Another indicates that CBD restores liver function, normalizes 5-HT levels, and improves brain pathology under normalization of brain function, in dealing with hepatic encephalopathy, a syndrome observed in patients with end-stage liver disease.

 These are just a small sampling of the studies investigating animals and their responses to CBD.

 There are even clinical trials in place to specifically investigate the use of CBD for pets and their unique issues.
 Researcher Dr. Stephanie McGrath is assessing the efficacy of CBD in treating canine epilepsy.

 “The CBD product is very low in the psychoactive component of cannabis, THC, making it safe for use in dogs.
 Each dog will be randomly assigned to receive either CBD or a placebo for 12 weeks.
 And then switch to the opposite medication for an additional 12 weeks.”